Xfinity Senior Cell Phone Plans 2025

 The Bottom Line on Xfinity Mobile

-Xfinity Mobile has massive 4G coverage via Verizon, plus an additional 19 million Wi-Fi hotspots across the country.
-So it’s everywhere.
-While it isn’t the cheapest prepaid provider, Xfinity Mobile gives the seniors-only competition a run for its money — as long as you find the right plan.
+Xfinity Mobile has massive 5G, LTE, and 4G coverage via Verizon, plus an additional 19 million Wi-Fi hotspots across the country.
+While it isn’t the cheapest prepaid or postpaid provider out there, Xfinity Mobile gives the seniors-only competition a run for its money — as long as you find the right plan.
 Buying more than one line, for example, is one way older adults can see major savings on Xfinity Mobile’s Unlimited plan.

 Where you may run into a snag with Xfinity Mobile is its phone policy.
 Compatibility with outside phones is limited at the moment, unless you’ve got an iPhone, Motorola, or late-model Samsung, but that may change in the future.
 And, as I’ve stressed throughout, you can’t switch to Xfinity Mobile without first subscribing to Comcast Xfinity for your internet.